 Paul’s goal was always to get more printers involved and to help build for the future.
 Like many in the industry, Paul was always concerned with attracting young employees into our dynamic field.
 He was a constant advocate for the association’s Printing Industries Education Funds (PIEF) program.
 PIEF has provided valuable scholarships to students in Ohio and Northern Kentucky since 1999.
 Scholarships are awarded every year to talented and deserving students.

-PIEF, a foundation created by the Printing Industries of Ohio • N.Kentucky, designed these scholarship opportunities to help prepare a new generation of professionals to become the leaders of our industry in the future.
+PIEF, a foundation created by the Printing Industries of Ohio • N.Kentucky (now Graphic Media Alliance), designed these scholarship opportunities to help prepare a new generation of professionals to become the leaders of our industry in the future.
 The foundation houses a number of funds, all dedicated to providing educational opportunities for members of the graphics communications industry, and for students interested in a career in the graphic communications industry.

 Paul and Mark helped interview and select potential scholarship recipients, and donated funds to support PIEF’s mission.
 They also helped a number of PIEF students find work within the industry, the industry that he loved and wanted to see succeed.

 Through the creation of an endowment account in Paul’s and Mark's memory, PIEF hopes to provide an annual scholarship in his name.

 GRAPHIC ARTS COUNCIL (GAC) OF CLEVELAND SCHOLARSHIP FUNDS

-For nearly 50 years, the Graphic Arts Council (GAC) has assisting northern Ohio area students through the GAC Scholarship Program.
+For nearly 50 years, the Graphic Arts Council (GAC) has been assisting northern Ohio area students through the GAC Scholarship Program.
 The program was established to further the education of our youth in preparation for tomorrow's employment opportunities in the graphic communications industry of northern Ohio.
 Traditionally, these scholarships have been funded by companies and people, representing all segments of our diverse industry.
 More than 70 percent of the students awarded scholarships will return to the northern Ohio area after graduation.
 GAC scholarship recipients are reviewed and selected by GAC members, based on financial need and their pursuits within the graphic communications industry.

 For more information on applying for the GAC Scholarship Program, please call Tom Chubb, Old Trail Printing, at tchubb@oldtrailprinting or (614) 443-4852.